Calotes maria: Vernacular names

-Behavior
+Behaviour

-C. maria is arboreal and diurnal.
+Calotes maria is arboreal and diurnal.

 Habitat

-C. maria occurs in forests, generally close to streams, at elevations of 122–1500 m above sea level.
+Calotes maria occurs in forests, generally close to streams, at elevations of 122–1500 m above sea level.

 Diet

-C. maria is mainly insectivorous, i.e., feeds on insects.
+Calotes maria is mainly insectivorous, i.e., feeds on insects.
 It is diurnal in its foraging behavior, i.e., active during daylight hours.

 Reproduction

-C. maria is oviparous.
+Calotes maria is oviparous.
 Like other lizards, it is also polygynandrous and promiscuous and both the male and the female mate with several partners.

 Conservation

-Despite its relatively small range, C. maria has been assessed as of "least concern" – it is facing no major threats affecting and is present in well-protected areas (Royal Manas National Park, Bhutan, and the adjacent Manas National Park, Assam; Lengteng Wildlife Sanctuary, Mizoram).
+Despite its relatively small range, Calotes maria has been assessed as of "least concern" – it is facing no major threats and is present in well-protected areas (Royal Manas National Park, Bhutan, and the adjacent Manas National Park, Assam; Lengteng Wildlife Sanctuary, Mizoram).
 It is a rare species.